Sustainability | GovernanceResponsible Sourcing of Minerals

 ■Promotion of Troubleshooting in Collaboration with Industrial Organizations

 In order to solve problems relating to responsible mineral procurement, efforts are necessary in the entire supply chain.
 TDK has participated in the RMI since February 2020 and in the JEITA's Responsible Minerals Trade Working Group ever since its founding.
-TDK took part in the following activities in fiscal 2024:
+TDK took part in the following activities in FY March 2025:

-- TDK participated in a joint working group (the Conflict-Free Sourcing Working Group) with automakers and gave feedback for a survey manual and tools.
+- TDK has participated in the Conflict-free Sourcing Working Group together with automotive manufacturers, providing feedback on the survey manual and related tools.